9 Questions You Need to Ask BEFORE Choosing Replacement Windows

 Question 1 – What is the cheapest type of replacement window?

-While your goal has to be to buy a replacement window system which works for your budget (unless you’ve got a rich Uncle Louie whose going to pay for the job), you don’t necessarily want a ‘cheap window’ with a substandard guarantee. if you end up replacing these windows in a few years you’ll be sorry.
-After all these aren’t razor blades you’re buying – their windows you want and EXPECT to last for a good long time.
+While you need to buy a replacement window system which works for your budget (unless you’ve got a rich Uncle Louie whose going to pay for the job), you don’t necessarily want a ‘cheap window’ with a substandard guarantee. if you end up replacing these windows in a few years you’ll be sorry.
+After all these aren’t razor blades you’re buying – their windows you want and EXPECT, to last a long time.

 However, if your budget is tight the cheapest type of replacement windows are double hung windows (which open up and down) and sliding windows (which open from side to side).
 They’re uncomplicated to manufacture.
 This makes them more cost-effective than crank-out casement windows or awning windows.

-And if you’re choosing between wood , aluminum clad wood windows and vinyl replacement windows – to keep costs down, the vinyl replacement windows will be a far better value.
+And if you’re choosing between wood , aluminum clad wood windows and vinyl replacement windows, if you want to keep costs down, the vinyl replacement windows will be a better value.

 Question 2 – What vinyl window type provides operability and privacy for my kitchen window and shower window?

 Your husband INSISTED on making the smelly trout he caught with his buddies.
 And you don’t think it’s possible for your windows to be big enough to air out your kitchen.
-Your wondering what type of window will move out nasty cooking smells.
+Your wondering what type of window will move out nasty cooking smells from your kitchen…F-A-S-T!

-And you’re also not too happy about your creepy new neighbor and how he’s ‘checking out’ your family.
-You’re thinking now is most-certainly the time to make the bathroom window which is facing his house much, much, much more private.
-You’re trying to figure out what type of vinyl replacement window will be the private AND still provide enough air so you won’t grow mold inside the shower.
+In addition, you’re also not too happy about your creepy new neighbor and how he’s ‘checking out’ your family.
+You’re thinking now is certainly the time to make the shower window which is facing his house much, much, much more private.
+You’re trying to figure out what type of vinyl replacement window will be the private AND provide enough air so you won’t grow mold inside the shower.

 These are important questions to get your arms around.
 And here’s your answers